Working with Video Data¶

 All the app module configuration are added into distributed

-key-value data store under AppName
+key-value data store under AppName env as mentioned in the

 environment section of this app’s service definition in docker-compose.